-To find out if your vehicle is affected by this recall enter your VIN on our website.
+To determine if your vehicle is impacted by this recall enter your VIN on our website.

-VIN stands for Vehicle Identification Number, the 17-character code that is unique to each vehicle.
+Your VIN is the unique identification for your vehicle and contains 17 alphanumeric characters.
 It may be found on your state vehicle registration, vehicle insurance, or on the vehicle itself – on the driver’s side dashboard at the bottom of the windshield or on the driver’s side doorjamb.
 Your VIN will not include the letter “i” or the letter “o”, but may include the number “1” or the number “0.”

-If your vehicle is recalled, the airbag inflator will be replaced for free by your local dealership.
+If your vehicle is subject to a recall, the airbag inflator will be replaced free of charge at your local dealership.

 Thank you so much, we value your help.
 To learn more about how to get involved as a partner, visit our Community Partner Page.

 Sign up for updates on NHTSA’s website here.